The AdS$_3\times $S$^3$ Virasoro-Shapiro amplitude with RR flux: Discussion

 In this work we computed the first AdS curvature correction to the Virasoro-Shapiro amplitude on $AdS_3\times S^3\times M_4$ for $M_4=K3 \,,T^4$ and pure RR flux.
 Our result was completely fixed by assuming a worldsheet ansatz analogous to that of the $AdS_5\times S^5$ case \cite{Alday:2023jdk}, and we have two consistency checks by considering the high energy limit, and by comparison to a semiclassical calculation of the leading Regge trajectory in \cite{Beccaria:2012pm}.
 Our result fixes the 1-loop term in the semiclassical calculation, and gives infinite predictions for other CFT data of massive stringy operators that can be used to guide future integrability studies.

-To compute the next curvature correction, we will likely need input from integrability, as was the case for $AdS_5\times S^5$ in \cite{Alday:2023mvu}.
+To compute the next curvature correction, we will likely need input from integrability, as was the case for $AdS_5\times S^5$ in \cite{Alday:2023mvu} \footnote{In particular, we would need to know the scaling dimension of the lowest Regge trajectory at the order $1/\lambda^{3/4}$.}.
 This second curvature correction is necessary if we want to fix the first higher derivative correction $R^4$ at finite AdS curvature, as shown in \eqref{R4}.

 Our calculation opens to the door to many generalizations.
 We can consider correlators of higher KK modes, as was done in the $AdS_5\times S^5$ case in \cite{Fardelli:2023fyq}, as the leading supergravity terms were already computed in \cite{Rastelli:2019gtj}.
-We can also consider the case of mixed NS-NS and RR flux, which will combine the pure RR flux case considered here, and the pure NS-NS flux case considered recently in \cite{Alday:2024rjs}.
+We can also consider the case of mixed NS-NS and RR flux, where we can use the fact that the pure NS-NS flux correlator can in principle be computed independently from the worldsheet \footnote{The recent paper \cite{Alday:2024rjs} took a first step toward computing the pure NS-NS correlator, where they considered the correlator of four tachyons in bosonic string theory on $AdS_3$, and in the momentum basis (called the ``m''-basis \cite{Cardona:2010qf}).
+The next step would be to extend this calculation to the correlator of the lowest half-BPS multiplet in superstring theory on $AdS_3\times S^3\times T^4$, and to the position basis (called the ``x''-basis), and then take the Mellin transform \eqref{Mellin} and then the Borel transform \eqref{Borel}, which would give the pure NS-NS amplitude in the basis used in this and previous papers for the AdS Virasoro-Shapiro amplitude in various dimensions.}.
 We can also generalize to $M_4=S^3\times S^1$, which has a different superconformal group: the large $\mathcal{N}=4$ algebra.
-Even the supergravity term has not yet been computed in this case, as the relevant Ward identities have not yet been derived.
-Finally, we could consider correlator of other half-BPS multiplets that are sensitive to the compact spacetime for the $T^4$ case (and transform under T-duality), which at tree level should still be described by the Virasoro-Shapiro amplitude since $T^4$ is flat, unlike the $K3$ case where we expect a more complicated correlator \cite{Lin:2015dsa}.
+Even the supergravity term has not yet been computed in this case, as the relevant Ward identities have not yet been derived \footnote{The derivation of the Ward identities in the small $\mathcal{N}=4$ case in \cite{Rastelli:2019gtj} was done using superspace and also using the 2d chiral algebra limit, none of which are currently known for the large $\mathcal{N}=4$ algebra.}.
+Finally, we could consider correlator of other four half-BPS multiplets that are sensitive to the compact spacetime for the $T^4$ case (and transform as a vector under the $SO(4)$ subgroup of T-duality that becomes an approximate symmetry at tree level), which at tree level should still be described by the Virasoro-Shapiro amplitude since $T^4$ is flat, unlike the $K3$ case where we expect a more complicated correlator \cite{Lin:2015dsa}.